Seevenup83/OpenAI_Testing/README.md

 # OpenAI API Quickstart - Node.js example app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
+This is an example OpenAPI integration based of the [OpenAI API quickstart tutorial](https://platform.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ![Text box that says name my pet with an icon of a dog](https://user-images.githubusercontent.com/10623307/213887080-b2bc4645-7fdb-4dbd-ae42-efce00d0dc29.png)